-As a small business owner, you can’t ignore the importance of social media in promoting your offering.
+We, as small businesses, can’t ignore the importance of social media in promoting our offerings.
 Facebook is used by 80% of all internet users and has now joined forces with Instagram – making it a huge marketing opportunity.
 While email lists are helpful for reaching out to already-interested customers, you can be discovered by a new audience by advertising on social platforms too, and quickly grow your following.

 MAKE YOUR CONTENT COUNT

 If you’re going to be present on social media in order to attract your customers, you might as well make every post count!
 You can share the same content to multiple social accounts so reach more people – for example, my blog posts are automatically posted to my Facebook page, Twitter feed and contain a pinnable image to add to Pinterest.
 I’ve written one blog post but have shared it in a few places, and I can use different images from the article to re-share the post again in a few days time.

 So, if you’ve created a fantastic product photo, an interesting how-to video or written an article, make sure you share it more than once!
 And make sure it displays well on a phone, as well as on a laptop screen – 50% of all internet users are viewing it on a smartphone.
 Make your content really stand out with dynamic elements such as a moving text or use this guide to add music to your videos.

 This is something I’m not great at but checking the performance of the content you put out there will help you to understand what works and where to focus your efforts in the future.
 Analytics helps you to track interactions, work out your audience demographics and therefore target your customers better.
 If you understand who your audience is, you can create more of the posts that you know they’ll enjoy and will want to engage with.